Skip to content

 setLocale("de");

 This writes localStorage.locale, writes the locale cookie, updates <html lang>, changes the i18next language, and dispatches lattice:locale-change.
-The backend locale middleware reads the cookie first, then session locale, then the request’s Accept-Language header.
+The backend locale middleware reads a HasLocalePreference user’s preferred locale first, then the cookie, then the session locale, then the request’s Accept-Language header.

 #[AsAction('app.locale.set')]